robotology/yarp/src/devices/usbCamera/README.md

 # 2. usbcamera driver SW modifications

-The software follows c++14 standard.
+The software follows the c++17 standard.
 To minimize modifications in the old code and to keep separate old and new cameras code, we create a new class `PythonCameraHelper`.
 All the UltraPython camera functionalities are developed inside of it.
 If necessary, the class is instantiated by the driver.
 New PythonCameraHelper class in UML class diagram: